Salmon-Computer-Vision/salmon-computer-vision/utils/pi/README.md

 ### Setup Samba Share

-Having the external drive mounted is all good if we only need the raspberry pi to access the drive.
-However, we also need other devices to accesss it to process videos and output the detection and count files.
+Having the external drive mounted is all good if we only need the one raspberry pi to access the drive.
+However, we also need other devices or potentially other raspis to accesss it to output or process videos and output the detection and count files.
 We use Samba for compatibility of most drives out of the box.
 Export a Samba share for the Jetson to access the external drive.

 Install Samba:
 ```bash